 The Recipe: Sweet Potato, Corn, and Feta Fritters

 The Standout Ingredient: The corn and feta together, which give the fritters a salty-sweet flavor.

-The Pro Tip: "A tip for cooking poached eggs is to poach them in simmering water for three minutes, drain them, and put them immediately into iced water to stop the cooking," says Sarah Tuck of From the Kitchen.
-"After a few minutes, remove and place on a paper towel.
-When serving, simply pop poached eggs back into simmering water for 30 seconds to reheat."
+The Pro Tip: "A tip for cooking poached eggs is to poach them in simmering water for three minutes, drain them, and put them immediately into iced water to stop the cooking," Sarah Tuck of From the Kitchen advises.

-The Recipe: Fragrant Spiced Indian Vegetable and Lentil Soup
+The Recipe: Spiced Indian Vegetable and Lentil Soup

 The Pro Tip: What's heartier than a delicious soup simmering in the kitchen?
-"It's fragrant with cumin, turmeric, ginger, garam masala, and a hint of chili," says Tuck.
+"It's fragrant with cumin, turmeric, ginger, garam masala, and a hint of chili," Tuck says.
 She recommends serving it with naan or roti on the side.

 The Standout Ingredient: The poached egg, which, let's be honest, makes everything taste better.

-The Pro Tip: "It's best to make the Chimichurri a day or two before, so the flavors develop," says Jodi Moreno of What's Cooking Good Looking.
+The Pro Tip: "It's best to make the chimichurri a day or two before, so the flavors develop," Jodi Moreno of What's Cooking Good Looking suggests.
 "Make it no less than 30 minutes before serving."

 Brazilian Steak and Grilled Sweet Potato Fry Quinoa Bowl

 The Standout Ingredient: Fried plantains, which may be the only "unhealthy" ingredient in the bowl, but they're so delicious.